 New dates – June 2nd & 3rd or August 9th & 10th 2018 in St Dogmaels.
-On this two day course with Peter Bodenham you’ll learn slab various techniques including coiling, slab pots, thumb pots, press moulding and you’ll be making vessels using Apache clay.
-We spend the first part of the day at The Coach House where Pete will take you through a slide show of the history and processes involved in pit firing.
+On this two day course with Peter Bodenham you’ll learn various techniques including coiling, slab pots, thumb pots and press moulding.
+You’ll be making vessels using Apache clay.
+We spend the first part of the day at St Dogmaels Church Hall where Pete will take you through a slide show of the history and processes involved in pit firing.
 He will then teach you various methods of making.

 On the first day after you have made some pots we will go to the beach where (weather permitting) we will fire pinch pots in the sand.
 Please note that your main pots will be fired in bins at Pete’s studio.
 You’ll learn the process which you will be able to repeat at home.
 Organic materials such as seaweed and salt may be put in a paper bag with your clay which will add a variety of patterns and colours to your work whilst firing.

 All materials required to to make and fire your vessels are included in the course fee.
 Two full days of professional pottery tuition.
 A spacious work area is allocated to each student along with their own set of tools to use while they’re here.
 Delicious lunches and a plentiful supply of teas, coffees and cake is included at the Hall whilst you are making your pots.
 We will head to The Coach House for lunch, were you can buy delicious food from the cafe there.

-The venue for pottery making is The Coach House, St Dogmaels.
-The pit firing will take place on the beach at the end of the first day (weather permitting) and the final fire of pots will take place at Pete’s studio (St Dogmaels Pottery) where metal bins will be used.
+The venue for pottery making is St Dogmaels Church Hall.
+The pit firing will take place on Poppit beach at the end of the first day (weather permitting) and the final fire of pots will take place at Pete’s studio (St Dogmaels Pottery) where metal bins will be used.

 Scroll down to see photos and reviews from our past courses.
 Read full course details here.